mroughan/SurrealNumbers.jl/README.md

 This is a pretty rich set by itself, but it doesn't cover even the entire set of Rationals; only the *dyadic* rationals.
-So a few words on them seem in order.
+So a few words on them seem in order (see below).

 The plan is to add a `SurrealTrans` for the transfinites and other surreals with infinite representations.
 But that is a little harder to